Pride, Pomp and Circumstance: Plot

 After Durant returns to the table, Chief Many Horses describes Pawnee Killer's "vision" of defeating the train.
 On a whim, Durant offers the chief's son a chance to make his vision a reality.
 As the Cheyenne and Hell on Wheels townsfolk watch, Pawnee Killer (Gerald Auger) races on horseback against a locomotive, taking the early lead as the train crew stokes the fire to increase speed.
 The locomotive eventually bests Pawnee Killer.

 Durant boasts over his victory later to Crane, who congratulates him but again vows to ruin him over the embezzlement.
-To prove he's not bluffing, Crane reports that he's sold his landholdings and Crédit Mobilier stock.
+Crane reports that he's sold his landholdings and Crédit Mobilier stock to prove he's not bluffing.
 Durant no longer has a figurative hold on Crane.

 At the church tent, Ruth (Kasha Kropinski) and Joseph (Eddie Spears) mutually bond over losing their mothers, but Ruth tells Joseph that his mother cannot be in Heaven since she wasn't a Christian.
 The two later try to explain Christian beliefs to the female Cheyenne.
 Lily approaches Cullen to inform him that she is taking his advice and leaving town.
 She notices a Cheyenne woman wearing her dead husband's hat.
 Lily tries to snatch it from the squaw, but Cullen wrestles her away.
 She accuses Joseph of lying when he said it wasn't his tribe that attacked her camp.
 She intends to tell Durant that Robert's killers are in town.
 Cullen warns her that the price of her revenge will be the death of innocent women and children.
 The squaw with Robert's hat later offers it to Lily, stating her husband was killed in the massacre as well, with his own arrow.
 Lily awkwardly realizes that she killed the squaw's husband.
 After placing the hat on her husband's grave marker, Lily digs up the missing maps from his grave and gives them to Durant, urging him to complete the railroad.

 Chief Many Horses leaves town, warning Joseph about the people with whom he now resides.
 Meanwhile, at the saloon, Toole (Duncan Ollerenshaw) and his gang attempt to incite the townsfolk against the natives.
 Although outnumbered, Cullen moves to stop him.
 The Swede also intervenes, reminding everyone that Durant does not want the natives harmed.
 The Swede suggests the men "find some amusement here in town".
-Toole heads with his men to the cathouse, demanding to see Eva but is told that she's not around.
-Eva (Robin McLeavy) and Elam are dressing in his tent, when Toole and his men storm in to beat Elam and drag him away.
+Toole heads with his men to the cathouse, demanding to see Eva, but is told she's not around.
+Eva (Robin McLeavy) and Elam are dressing in his tent when Toole and his men storm in to beat Elam and drag him away.

 Title reference

-The episode title is a quote from Act III, Scene III of William Shakespeare's play Othello, wherein the title character bids farewell both to being happily married and also to his career as a military general, after receiving news his wife has been unfaithful.
+The episode title is a quote from Act III, Scene III of William Shakespeare's play Othello.
+In it, the title character bids farewell to being happily married and his career as a military general after receiving news that his wife has been unfaithful.
 He feels he can no longer experience "pride, pomp, and circumstance of glorious war."